DakshArora07/CaptureTheFlag-CMPT371/README.md

-# CMPT 371 Group 7: Multiplayer Capture the Flag
+# CMPT 371 Group 7: Capture the Flag

 A real-time multiplayer Capture the Flag game implemented in Java with JavaFX.
 Players join either the red or blue team and compete to capture flags in a maze-like arena.